 Nest x Yale is the long-awaited smart lock from Nest that was first announced in 2016 as the Linus.
 It took nearly two years until its release in early 2018.
 While the lock is pleasant to use and has great potential in a Nest-centered smart home system, it's not like many of Nest's earlier products.
-The Nest x Yale is an above-average smart lock, but unable to match the quality of Schlage and August.
+The Nest x Yale is an above-average smart lock, but it doesn't rank in our guide to the very best smart locks you can buy.

 The Nest x Yale costs $279 for a bundle that comes with a Nest Connect Wi-Fi adapter.
 Along with the August Smart Lock Pro, this is the most expensive smart lock we reviewed, over $100 more expensive than average.
 Buying the lock without the Nest Connect saves $30, but you won't get any mobile app controls since Nest x Yale doesn't have a Bluetooth radio.
 The bundle's a better deal as you get both app controls and remote access.